rkumar/rbcurse/README.markdown

   *  [rbcurse-experimental](https://github.com/rkumar/rbcurse-experimental)

-> The essence of 'simple' is knowing "what to leave out"   - attributed to Steve Jobs

 ## DESCRIPTION:

 A small but comprehensive widget library written in ruby for creating ncurses/curses applications.
-Tested on 1.9.1/2, compatible with 1.8.7.
+(Tested on 1.9.1/2, compatible with 1.8.7.)

+rbcurse is now a meta-gem.
+It depends on core, extras and experimental.
+You may install core in isolation, too, if you don't want all these.
+Extras and experimental depend on core. rbcurse-core depends only on ffi-ncurses.

+> The essence of 'simple' is knowing "what to leave out"   - attributed to Steve Jobs

 ## News